 NISO assumes organizations register as a group.
-The model assumes that an unlimited number of staff will be watching the live broadcast in a single location, but also includes access to an archived recording of the event for those who may have timing conflicts.
+The fee includes access to an archived recording of the event for those who may have timing conflicts.

 NISO understands that, during the current pandemic, staff at a number of organizations may be practicing safe social distancing or working remotely.
 To accommodate those workers, we are allowing registrants to share the sign-on instructions with all colleagues so that they may join the broadcast directly.